cockroachdb/docs/v19.1/managed-build-a-python-app-with-kubernetes.md

 build_for: [managed]
 ---

-This tutorial shows you how to run a [sample Python To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) on a Managed CockroachDB cluster using the [Kubernetes](http://kubernetes.io/) orchestration system.
+This tutorial shows you how to run a [sample Python To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) on a Managed CockroachDB cluster using a local [Kubernetes](http://kubernetes.io/) cluster.

 ## Before you begin